isaacnovaes/notes/java.md

   - Wrapping elements in Optional add complexity, and reduces readability
 - Optional is not serializable

+## Math.random and Random

+It uses and instance of the Random class, then call Random.nextDouble()

+For subsequent calls, the previously created instance is used

+### random.ints(), random.longs(), random.doubles()

+Source for a random stream of ints, longsm doubles, just like IntStream.iterate(), etc.

+## BigDecimal

+This class stores a floating point number in two integer fields

+The first holds **an unscaled value**, with a type og BigInteger (class in java.math), which stores numbers bigger than even long values

+The second field is the **scale**, which can be positive, 0, or negative

+The scale defines how many digits are after the decimal point

+A negative scale mean that the unscaled value is divided by **10^scale**

+Always use strings for initialization`new BigDecimal(stringRepresentation)`

 ## Java intellij conf

 - Editor > general >